LLNL/RAJA/docs/sphinx/user_guide/feature/reduction.rst

             **reduction policy type must be compatibe with the execution policy used by the kernel.** For example, in a CUDA kernel, a CUDA reduction policy must be used.
-          * Each RAJA reduction type accepts an **initial reduction value** at construction.
+          * Each RAJA reduction type accepts an **initial reduction value or values** at construction (see below).
-          * Each RAJA reduction type has a 'get' method to access its reduced value after kernel execution completes.
+          * Each RAJA reduction type has a 'get' method to access reduced values after kernel execution completes.

 ----------------